 Location: Miami, FL

 Do you work with healthcare data but need more in-depth knowledge and the ability to transform that data into meaningful information?
-Do you need to understand how the work you do contributes to data-driven decisions and higher expectations?
-As the volume, variety and velocity of data continue to reach unprecedented levels, healthcare professionals and their organizations must be able to decipher the information that truly counts.
+Do you need to understand how the work you do contributes to data-driven decisions that support the healthcare organization’s strategic initiatives and provide competitive advantage?
+As the volume, variety and velocity of data continue to reach unprecedented levels, healthcare professionals and their organizations must be able to harness the data that truly counts.
 This one-day, hands-on workshop helps you develop those skills through discussion and demonstration.
-The presenter explaines the processes essential for examining data to uncover hidden patterns, correlations, and other information that can be used to make better decisions.
+The presenter explains the processes essential for examining data to uncover hidden patterns, correlations, and other information that can be used to make better decisions.
 You will work to understand statistical analysis and procedures, data-mining techniques, healthcare data files, and advanced program functions.
-Case scenarios will demonstrate this knowledge for greater learning retention.
-With the help of this session, you can become the "go-to" person within your organization to provide accurate, dependable information that analyzes, interprets and managing data.
+Case scenarios will demonstrate this knowledge for greater learning retention and will give participants tools to utilize at their organizations.
+This session will give you the knowledge to become the "go-to" person within your organization to provide accurate, dependable knowledge and tools for analyzing, interpreting and managing data.
 Get the skills you need to move into the future.
 Register for this valuable session—and don’t forget to bring your own laptop to the workshop.

 Onsite Registration Not Available